Kim Oates: Early life and education

 Oates completed his medical degree at the University of Sydney and later specialised in paediatrics.
 His professional interests expanded to include medical education and healthcare quality improvement, with a focus on child safety and protection.

 Career

 Oates began his career as a practising paediatrician and later took on academic roles at the University of Sydney.
 He became an advocate for child safety and helped integrate child protection education into medical training programs.

-He served as Chief Executive of The Children's Hospital at Westmead (formerly the Royal Alexandra Hospital for Children), where he was involved in initiatives to improve open communication and to develop a strong culture of research.
+He was Chief Executive of The Children's Hospital at Westmead (formerly the Royal Alexandra Hospital for Children), where he was involved in initiatives to improve open communication and to develop a strong culture of research.
 After retiring from clinical and executive roles, he remained active in medical education in the Faculty of Medicine at the University of Sydney.
 At the request of the Clinical Excellence Commission of New South Wales, he developed a course to teach medical students to improve patient safety by reducing medical error, teaching this course in four medical schools.